zeatful/OracleDatabaseDocker/README.md

 Docker Oracle Database Image with Encapsulated Data
 ===============
 Allows a docker oracle database image to be created from maven, with data encapsulated specifically to the container.
-Allows the image to also be run from project through a maven command
+Allows the image to also be run from project through a maven command.

+## Note about SnapShotting data
+Since this docker image is meant to persist data state as part of the container, import and export commands are included for managing snapshotting of data and easily rolling back.

+## Methods for importing data

+### Liquibase to seed databas
+Create the seed liquibase/sql statements in the project.
+You can export your current data by using liquibase to create a baseline and use that as your seed.

+### Use Oracle data pump to import data to container
+#### Create a DBA account in your docker container oracle database
+#### Use data pump to get an export from your existing source oracle database
+#### Use data pump to import data to the docker container

 ## QuickStart: How to build and run

 ### Building Oracle Database Docker Install Images
 **IMPORTANT:** You will have to provide the installation binaries of Oracle Database and put them into the `OracleDatabase/dockerfiles/<version>/installer` folder.
 You only need to provide the binaries for the edition you are going to install.
 You also have to make sure to have internet connectivity for yum.
 Note that you must not uncompress the binaries.
 The script will handle that for you and fail if you uncompress them manually!